-Under no condition should a knockout type puller he used to remove a wheel huh or the end of the axle shaft struck a heavy blow.
+Under no condition should a knockout type puller be used to remove a wheel hub or the end of the axle shaft struck a heavy blow.

 An oil must be used that will withstand the pressures developed between the gear teeth and also flow freely to enter the smaller clearances and circulate through the passages to the pinion bearings.
-These qualities can be obtained in a heavy bodied gear oil of S.A.E.
-110 specification for summer and S A.E.
-90 for winter.
+These qualities can be obtained in a heavy-bodied gear oil of S. A. E. 110 E. P. viscosity for summer and S. A. E. 90 E. P. for winter.

-The oil should always be kept to the level of the filler plug (A), Figure
+The oil should always be kept to the level of the filler plug (A), Figure 11.
+Drain the oil and replace with three pounds (or pints) of fresh oil with change of season.

-11. Drain the oil and replace with three pounds (or pints) of fresh oil with season.
+The wheel bearings are lubricated with

-The wheel bearings are lubricated with wheel bearing grease.
+wheel bearing grease.
 The bearings should each be packed with one and one-half ounces of grease every 5,000 miles.
-In order to insert this grease the wheels and wheel bearing caps must he removed.
+In order to insert this grease the wheels and wheel bearing caps must be removed, as described under wheel bearing adjustment.

-FRONT AXLE
+FRONT AXLE AND SPRING SUSPENSION